 Yes.
 The committee looks for a score of 500 or better as a combined score.
 This is a guideline, not a strict requirement.
 Your scores will be evaluated in conjunction with the rest of your application materials.

 Will you accept DAT scores in lieu of GRE scores?

-GRE, MCAT or DAT scores must be from tests taken within five (5) years of the application deadline.
+GRE or MCAT scores must be from tests taken within five (5) years of the application deadline.

-I'm scheduled to take the MCAT/DAT after the application deadline.
+I’m scheduled to take the GRE/MCAT after the application deadline.
 Can I still apply?